 Untitled (1985) Berend Peter

-On the schoolyard of the public primary school Pierre Bayle (formerly De Waaier) there are five vertical shapes on the schoolyard.
+The schoolyard of the Pierre Bayle public primary school (formerly De Waaier) has five vertical shapes in the schoolyard.
 The artwork was created in 1985 by visual artist Berend Peter.
-The five columns run from around 1 meter to a height of 4 meters.
-They all have a different shape and are made of painted steel sheet.
-The smallest is green / yellow, in addition white / green, orange / red, gray / white and the last form goes from light blue to darker blue.
-The forms are listed in a row on the schoolyard and are made in the percentage scheme for the construction of the school.
+The five columns run from approximately 1 meter to 4 meters in height.
+They are all different in shape and made of painted steel plate.
+The smallest is green / yellow, in addition white / green, orange / red, gray / white and the last form runs from light blue to darker blue.
+The shapes are lined up in the schoolyard and are made in the percentage scheme during the construction of the school.
 In 1983-1984 the complex was built as a primary school and community center by the architectural firm Van den Broek & Bakema.
-The Rotterdam percentage regulation committee has asked Berend Peter to make a work for the schoolyard.
+The Rotterdam Percentage Regulation Committee has asked Berend Peter to make a work for the schoolyard.

-Visual artist Berend Peter (Zandvoort, 1945) is a sculptor, goldsmith and jewelry designer.
-He studied from 1963 to 1968 at the Institute for Applied Arts Education, the current Gerrit Rietveld Academy, in Amsterdam.
+Visual artist Berend Peter (Zandvoort, 1945) is a sculptor, goldsmith and jewelery designer.
+From 1963 to 1968 he studied at the Institute for Applied Arts Education, the current Gerrit Rietveld Academy, in Amsterdam.
 He was a student of sculptor Carel Kneulman.
-From 1970 to 1995 he was a teacher at the Rietveld Academy.
+From 1970 to 1995 he was a teacher at the Rietveld Academy himself.
 Peter was co-founder of the Bond van Oproerige Edelsmeden (BOE group) and he also made furniture.
 In Amsterdam there are two works of art by Berend Peter in the public space.